 - Driving at higher speeds will reduce fuel economy.

-- Running electrical accessories, such as air conditioner, can decrease fuel economy by 5 to 25 percent.
+- Running electrical accessories, such as air conditioners, can decrease fuel economy by 5 to 25 percent.

 Step 3: RV Travel Routes Awareness